PengqiChen/swarm-zebros/README.md

 Swarm Dispersion Algorithm:
 This is a distributed algorithm for swarm dispersion.
-1. Python is used to do calculation to upadte the state of No.6 zebro.
+1. Python is used to do calculation to update the state of No.6 zebro.
 2. Matlab is used as the simulation environment and does the calculation for other zebros.

 Input:
-Coordinates of zebros.(coordinates is used to get relative position between neighbors)
+Coordinates of zebros.(coordinates are used to get relative position between neighbors)

 Output:
 Coordinates of zebros